epfldata/sc-public/doc/DevProcess.md

  * Removal of interpretation overhead (Scala and its core library, running on the JVM).
  * Different target language (i.e., compiling to C).

 The second step in defining our EDSL uses *SC* (Systems Compiler) and solves those issue in the following way.
 The abstractions defined for the object language are converted into intermediate representation (IR) nodes.
-These IR nodes are manipulated using the *SC Pardis Compiler*, which rewrites the program into a more optimal one.
+These IR nodes are manipulated using the *SC Pardis Compiler*, which rewrites the program into a more efficient one.
 Furthermore, the IR nodes of the rewritten program can be converted into IR nodes of another target language (such as C).
 As a result, for any program written using the EDSL, we generate a new more optimal program written in the chosen target language.

 In particular, for converting the abstractions of the EDSL (defined in library) to IR nodes, we developed a compiler plugin, known as *SC Purgatory*.
 In order to provide more precise information about IR nodes, the EDSL library should be annotated with a set of predefined annotations.
 For example, the `@pure` annotation denotes the absence of side-effects for the method that it annotates.

 In summary, there are two main phases for defining an EDSL in Scala using SC.
 First, the EDSL should be defined as a normal Scala library.
 This way, we develop an **interpreter** for that EDSL using the Scala programming language.
 This approach is also known in the literature as the *shallow embedding* of the EDSL.
 Second, this interpreter should be annotated, which allows the automatic generation of a **compiler** that is able to remove the interpretation overhead of the host language, perform optimizations, and target different languages.
 This approach is known as the *deep embedding* of the EDSL.

 ## Transformations

-*SC* provides two approaches for performing transformation on a program.
-First, performing transformation while reifying (creating) IR nodes, which we refer to as *online transformation*.
+*SC* provides two approaches for performing transformations on a program.

+ - Performing transformations while reifying (creating) IR nodes, which we refer to as *online transformations*.
 To do so, we use an approach known as *tagless final* [5] in which DSL constructs are encoded as functions.
 This approach is in essence the same as *polymorphic embedding* [6] which is also used in *LMS* [7].
 The transformations are applied when the functions corresponding to DSL constructs are invoked.
-The invokation results in reifying optimized IR nodes.
+The invocation results in reifying the optimized IR nodes.

-Second, performing rewriting on already reified IR nodes, which we refer to as *offline trasformation*.
-These transformations are used whenever a global analysis is required for the program.
+ - Performing rewritings on already-reified IR nodes, which we refer to as *offline trasformations*.
+These transformations are used whenever a global program analysis is required for an optimization to be applied properly, or when performing lowerings.

 ## References